nikitavoloboev/flow/readme.md

-  cloneAndOpen     Clone a GitHub repository and open it in Cursor (falls back to Safari tab) gitCheckout      Check out a branch from the remote, creating a local tracking branch if needed updateGoVersion  Upgrade Go using the workspace script youtubeToSound   Download audio from a YouTube URL into ~/.flow/youtube-sound using yt-dlp version          Reports the current version of flow
+  cloneAndOpen     Clone a GitHub repository and open it in Cursor (falls back to Safari tab) gitCheckout      Check out a branch from the remote, creating a local tracking branch if needed updateGoVersion  Upgrade Go using the workspace script youtubeToSound   Download audio from a YouTube URL into ~/.flow/youtube-sound using yt-dlp (falls back to Safari tab) version          Reports the current version of flow

 Flags: